Zhenzi-Weng/TOS-ST/README.md

-# DeepSC-STT_data
+# TOS-ST
 ## Introduction
-This repository contains the datasets and survey data for the DeepSC-STT.
+This repository contains the datasets and survey data for the TOS-ST.
 ## Contact
 Email: zhenziweng@gmail.com